By Jeff Coulter, Extension Corn Agronomist

 Considerations for Silage Hybrid Selection:

 · One of the first things to consider when selecting silage hybrids is maturity.
 Longer-season hybrids tend to have higher silage yields.
 A general guideline is that hybrids planted for silage should be 5 to 10 days longer in RM than the hybrids planted for grain.
 However, these later-maturing hybrids may not be the best choice for a producer wanting early silage or the option to harvest the corn for grain.

 · Select hybrids that have a range in RM, as this widens the harvest window.
 Harvesting at the correct moisture level is critical for producing high quality silage, and if missed, can negate the benefits of good hybrid selection.
-The importance of widening the harvest window was seen across Minnesota in 2010, as corn matured so rapidly under warm air temperatures that many growers had difficulty getting their corn chopped before it was too dry.
+The importance of widening the harvest window was seen again in 2011, as corn dried down so rapidly under the dry conditions that many growers had difficulty getting their corn chopped before it was too dry.
 Planting hybrids with a range in maturity also widens the pollination window, thereby reducing the risk that one's entire crop will experience hot and dry conditions during pollination.

 · Other important agronomic considerations when selecting silage hybrids include herbicide and insect resistance for the given cropping system, and tolerance to drought and disease.
-Selecting a hybrid with a high rating for drought tolerance may be useful on droughty soils, in dry regions, or in a lower-rainfall area where a previous crop of alfalfa has depleted subsurface soil moisture.
-Standability, however, is less important for silage hybrids than grain hybrids due to the earlier time of harvest.
+Selecting a hybrid with a high rating for drought tolerance may be useful on droughty soils or in dry regions.
+Standability is less important for silage hybrids than grain hybrids due to the earlier time of harvest.